Mastro 👨🍳 Docs

 Routing

-Mastro uses a file-based router.
-Files in your project’s routes/ folder are sent out unmodified to your website’s visitors – with the following two exceptions:
+In Mastro, files placed in your project’s routes folder are sent out unmodified to the browser – with two exceptions:

 For example, if you’d like to have a folder called assets, create it, and add a file routes/assets/styles.css, and perhaps one routes/assets/scripts.js.
 Then reference them like: